xTachyon/opinions_on_software/README.md

-# My opinions of software
+# My opinions on software
 Quite possible I missed something in some cases.
 But if I did, then the sin is the thing not being intuitive enough.

 B - BAD